 Under the Code, the Board has to evaluate its work annually through a systematic and structured process with the aim of developing its working practices and efficiency.
-The Board's work in 2024 was evaluated during the fourth quarter of 2024.
+The Board's work in 2024 was evaluated during the fourth guarter of 2024.

 The evaluation was carried out by all Board members answering questions about the Board's activities.
-The results of the evaluation are collated in a report that is submitted to the Board and the members of the Nomination Committee.
+The results of the evalu-